p-ortmann/dyntapy/readme.md

 Similar to other popular graph packages, such as [igraph](https://igraph.org/) and [networkx](https://networkx.org/), we offer shortest path computations.
 Our implementations are more than twice as fast as igraph and more than 20x faster than networkx for road networks.
-This is demonstrated in our tutorials.